 Jellyfish pose a great danger to humans.
 They don’t purposefully attack humans, usually it’s by accident when someone swims near one and touches it on accident.

 A sting from a jellyfish’s tentacle can result in massive amounts of pain, scarring and even cause death.

 The Chironex fleckeri, also called the sea wasp, is one of the most lethal jellyfish to humans

-The box jellyfish, a group of 51 known species, is estimated to be the most venomous marine animal on our planet.
+The box jellyfish, a group of 51 known species, is estimated to be the most venomous marine animals on our planet.